EnrightLab/trinityhall_metagenomics/README.md

 <img width="1367" height="808" alt="Screenshot 2025-07-29 at 11 20 30" src="https://github.com/user-attachments/assets/a7710b32-379d-46fa-b5b7-38318d4f2cc8" />
 The adapters were removed with super accuracy using raw signal on the PromethION computer.
 The new sequence files acquired were again recompressed into `bracodeX_super_trimmed.fastq.gz`, then handled similarly with Kraken and Bracken.

-SPAdes Genome Assembler was used to create a genome assembled from the nanopore reads for the specific strain of Lactobacillus kefiranofaciens.
-As SPAdes require quality score in fastq file for its assembly, a modified version of `find_species_hits.py` -- `find_species_hits_fastq.py` was used.
+Miniasm Genome Assembler was used to create a genome assembled from the nanopore reads for the specific strain of Lactobacillus kefiranofaciens.
+As Miniasm require quality score in fastq file for its assembly, a modified version of `find_species_hits.py` -- `find_species_hits_fastq.py` was used:

 ```
 python find_species_hits_fastq.py barcode0X.kraken.core.out
 ```

-In addition, porechop was used to trim the adapters.
-To prevent reaching memory limit, the porechop was run on each individual fastq files instead of on compressed fastq files using perl:
+In addition, as Miniasm only constructs the graph and do not align reads, minimap2 is needed to generate a paf file containing the overlaps between each reads.
+This is done by aligning the raw read files against itself:

 ```
-#!/usr/bin/perl

-foreach $file (@ARGV){

-        $output_file=$file;
-        $output_file=~ s/.fastq.gz/.chopped.fastq.gz/g;

-        system("/data/user_scripts/Porechop/porechop-runner.py -i $file -o $output_file");
-}
-porechop.pl (END)
+minimap2 -t 10 -x ava-ont species_name.metagenomic.fasta species_name.metagenomic.fasta > species_name_overlap.paf
 ```
+* `--x ava-ont`: Specifically designed for finding Oxford Nanopore reads overlap

 **Nanopore Soil Analysis**